 Ottawa is bike-friendly.
 I couldn't really appreciate it in the dead of winter, but Ottawa is an incredibly great city for cyclists of all sorts.
 The city has a lot of well-maintained bike paths, and there are places to lock your bike up all over the city.
-Ottawa also just started a public bike share program called BIXI with 10 rental/drop-off locations around the city.
-I rented a bike myself over the weekend (through RentABike) and rode for miles along the Rideau Canal — a perfect way to spend a sunny afternoon.
+Ottawa also just started a public bike share program with rental/drop-off locations around the city.
+I rented a bike myself over the weekend and rode for miles along the Rideau Canal — a perfect way to spend a sunny afternoon.

 Ottawa is green.
 Green in multiple sense of the world.
 Not only is Ottawa quite eco-friendly (with recycling bins next to every garbage can, and many restaurants pledging to use as many locally-grown ingredients as possible), but the city has quite a few nice parks, too.
 The place is literally green.
 There's the tree-line Rideau Canal, Major's Hill Park which overlooks Parliament, and Confederation Park near Dows Lake — just to name a few of my favorite “green” spaces in the city.